lewagonlisbon/programming4everybody/README.md

 # TODO: change with your github username
 GITHUB_USERNAME="gabrielecanepa"

-# Check git and ruby version:
-git --version # should be >= 1.7
-ruby --version # should be >= 2.2

-# Create a new folder to keep your personal projects:
+# Create a new folder where to keep your personal projects:
 [ ! -d ~/code ] && mkdir ~/code
 [ ! -d ~/code/$GITHUB_USERNAME ] && mkdir ~/code/$GITHUB_USERNAME
 cd ~/code/$GITHUB_USERNAME